Visiting Cuba in 2023 Tips and HintsLeave a comment

 July 28, 2022 by vivalafiona

-Cuba has always been a moderate to challenging travel destination, unless you opt for the all inclusive hotel or resort or an organised tour in which case it is easy.
+Cuba is a moderate to challenging travel destination, unless you opt for the all inclusive hotel or resort or an organised tour in which case it is easy.
 Travelling in Cuba requires an open mind, a spirit of adventure, a flexible itinerary and some pre planning.
 Booking accommodation, tours and arranging car hire before you arrive is a good idea especially if you are travelling for a week or two but not entirely necessary if you have the time or inclination to wander around Cuba.

 First step in planning a trip to Cuba is to know what to bring with you.
-Money, cash, preferably Euro in small denominations is more important than a credit card.
+Money, cash, preferably Euro or USD in small denominations is more important than a credit card.
 Why?
 Because Cuba is still very much a cash economy.
 Private businesses only accept cash.
 Taxi, restaurants, cafe, private tours, market stalls, artistans, musicians, bicycle taxi’s, food vendors, fruit stalls, B&B’s or Casa Particulars are cash only.

 State run hotels, resorts, shops, tour agencies, national parks and buses only accept credit card payment whilst state run bars and restaurants accept Cuban Pesos CUP.

 The Covid 19 pandemic, US sanctions and other factors have resulted in high levels of inflation in Cuba and the current street value of the Euro and USD is much higher than the official rate.
 Therefore it is possible to exchange your Euro to Cuban Pesos CUP with locals rather than banks or Hotels, preferably your B&B hosts or taxi drivers or tour guides.
 1 Euro or USD will buy you over 100 CUP.
 The official rate of exchange from Cuban Banks was increased recently and the Cuban Government has announced its intention to sell as well as buy Euro and USD.

 CUP is useful for state run museum entrance fees, state and privately owned restaurants and bars, street vendors, taxi and bicycle taxi, markets, food stalls and B&B’s, although many private businesses prefer Euro or USD.